stock2shop/website/README.md

 ## Table of contents
 While extremely useful, the use of the ```.TableOfContents``` page variable as severe limitations.

-More to follow - TODO
+- Limitations in menu structure
+In Progress..

 ## Menus
 The two methods to add menus:
 1. Front Matter
     1. Add menu entry to Front matter
     2. Create Nav partial